 Although last year was a year like no other, the Education team at The National Archives has reached out to more young people than ever before.
 We may have been ‘locked down’ but we weren’t ‘locked out’!

 When we went into our first lockdown back in March 2020, we quickly set about creating new ways to engage with young people and bring the archives to them.
-We wanted to keep the rigour of our enquiry-based, document-focused approach but bring in some creativity to help elevate the stresses of the situation.
+We wanted to keep the rigour of our enquiry-based, document-focused approach but bring in some creativity to help alleviate the stresses of the situation.
 Time Travel TV was launched with twice-weekly releases.
 It was a steep learning curve, both in terms of the technology we were using and having to teach to a silent audience!

 To begin with we stuck to tried and tested topics, linked to the curriculum but as Emily Morris (Young People and Families Officer) explains: ‘We branched out from the history curriculum to deliver episodes on themes such as ‘Codes’ and ‘Secret Messages’, and a special release for Refugee Week.
 Moving towards different topics was enjoyable for us, but also meant we could continue showcasing the range of the collection – especially as home learning may have started to become increasingly informal!’